 We know His will through the Catholic Church.
-Jesus formed His Church and the Holy Ghost sanctifies her so we can learn and keep the Faith.
+Jesus Christ formed His Church and the Holy Ghost sanctifies her so that we can learn and keep the Faith.

 A traditional Roman Catholic catechism teaches the Catholic answers succinctly with definitions.
 There's little fluff.
-If you need the answer, you can often find it in one sentence.
+If you need an answer, you can often find it in one sentence.

 Also, it is objective.
-Instead of asking in a subjective manner: "What does Baptism do for YOU?" or "What does Confirmation do for YOU?"
-(These sacraments essentially do the same thing for YOU as they do for EVERYONE who is well disposed!) the BC answers ask and teach "What IS Baptism?" and "What IS Confirmation?"
+Instead of asking in a subjective manner: "What does Baptism do for YOU?" or "What does Confirmation do for YOU?" the BC answers ask and teach "What IS Baptism?" and "What IS Confirmation?"
 You'll know the objective answer.
+(Note: These sacraments essentially do the same thing for YOU as they do for EVERYONE who is well disposed!)

 Most Baltimore Catechism versions give objective answers that give certitude.
-No more wondering what to do.
-Certitude, knowing for certain what I should do, is a real blessing.
+No more wondering what to do in life.
+Certitude, knowing for certain what I should do, is a very real blessing.

-If you're teaching others I hope that you'll make the Baltimore Catechism the basis for your Religious Education program.
+If you're teaching others.
+I hope that you will make the Baltimore Catechism the basis for your Religious Education program.

-The Confraternity for Christian Doctrine (CCD) approved the Jesus Comes version of several BC answers that had needed some precision (1917 Code of Canon Law), especially in light of growing errors of evolution and corporate guilt/confession in this last century.
+The Confraternity for Christian Doctrine (CCD) approved the Jesus Comes version of several BC answers that had needed some precision (1917 Code of Canon Law), especially in light of the growing number of errors like evolution and corporate guilt/confession during this last century.
 Jesus Comes has the best answers.
 It also has wonderful short lessons for children on the related Bible stories.
-Even the pictures are modest and edifying.
+Even the pictures of Adam and Eveare modest and edifying.

 The Confirmation questions have had fewer changes throughout the years; yet here is one to watch in your catechism: the BC says that Holy Chrism is made of olive oil.
 The Catechism of the Council of Trent goes further to say that it cannot be "just any" oily greasy substance.
 That's a certain definition, so it's a good sign of a catechism that you can trust.